Suit Any Schedule

 - Sturdy hiking boots (at least ankle high) are essential for safe use of crampons.
 Semi-stiff soles are best.

-- Bring an extra layer to put on while we stop and admire the ice caves
+- Bring an extra layer to put on while we stop and admire the ice caves and other glacial features

 - Sunglasses, ski googles or another form of eye protection.
 If the wind picks up there might be dust or ice particles in the air.